Defense: Killer of 2 is star witness, not Aaron Hernandez

 Hernandez, a former New England Patriots tight end, is already serving a life sentence after being convicted in the 2013 killing of Odin Lloyd, a semi-professional football player who was dating the sister of Hernandez's fiancee.

 Hernandez has pleaded not guilty to two counts of first-degree murder as well as a charge of witness intimidation.
-Prosecutors say Hernandez tried to silence Bradley, who witnessed the 2012 shooting, by shooting him in the face the next year because he was worried Bradley might implicate him.
+Prosecutors say Hernandez tried to silence Bradley by shooting him in the face in 2013 because he was worried Bradley might implicate him.
 Bradley survived but lost his right eye.

+But Baez countered in his opening statements that police did almost nothing to investigate the killings of de Abreu and Furtado until they zeroed in on Hernandez, whom they saw as a ''notch in their belt.''

 Earlier Wednesday, a juror in Hernandez's case was dismissed after a police officer scheduled to testify told the court they had once coached a football team together.